Bills advance to AFC championship with 17-3 win over Ravens

 ORCHARD PARK, N.Y.
+(AP) — In what was supposed to be a showdown between Buffalo’s Josh Allen and Baltimore’s Lamar Jackson, Taron Johnson literally stole the show.

-(AP) — Taron Johnson could’ve kept running into next week on a 101-yard interception that carried the Buffalo Bills to their first AFC championship game appearance in 27 years.
+If not for the wall separating the field from the stands in the back of the east end zone, the Bills cornerback might still be running after returning an interception 101 yards for a touchdown that propelled Buffalo to its first AFC championship game appearance in 27 years.

-Johnson’s pick-6 of Lamar Jackson’s pass with 41 seconds remaining in the third quarter secured a 17-3 win over the Baltimore Ravens in a divisional-round playoff game Saturday night.
+Johnson’s pick-6 of Jackson’s pass with 41 seconds remaining in the third quarter helped secure a 17-3 win over the Ravens in a divisional-round playoff game Saturday night.

+“We’re excited.
+It’s not done yet, we’re not done yet,” Johnson exclaimed.
+“It’s just a blessing.
+Our defense stepped up to the challenge.”

-The interception return matched the longest in NFL history and punctuated a stellar defensive outing in which Buffalo (15-3) limited the NFL’s top running offense to 150 yards on 32 carries.
+Johnson’s return matched the longest in NFL history and punctuated a stellar defensive outing in which Buffalo (15-3) limited the NFL’s top running offense to 150 yards on 32 carries.

-Jackson was sacked three times and did not return after being evaluated for a concussion following the final play of the third quarter, and two plays after Johnson scored.
+Jackson, last season’s NFL MVP, was sacked three times and did not return after sustaining a concussion following the final play of the third quarter, and two plays after Johnson scored.
+He finished 14 of 24 for 162 yards passing, while being limited to 42 yards rushing on nine carries.

-Facing second-and-10 at Baltimore’s 25, center Patrick Mekari snapped the ball over Jackson’s head.
-The quarterback turned and chased the bouncing ball down inside the 5, turned and quickly threw it away as Tremaine Edmunds had him by the legs and Trent Murphy fell down on top of him.

-Buffalo’s defense took the pressure off of a Josh Allen-led offense that was limited to 223 yards offense, and made up for rookie kicker Tyler Bass missing two of three field goal attempts — a 43-yarder that was wide right in the second quarter and a 44-yarder that sailed wide left with 5:30 remaining.
+Allen, an MVP candidate this year, finished 23 of 37 for 206 yards and a touchdown.

+In a season in which the Bills relied mostly on their dynamic Allen-led offense to outscore opponents, the third-year quarterback was gratified to see Buffalo’s defense make a difference in a game the pass-happy attack was kept mostly in check.

+“It’s a sad moment, but this team has been through a lot,” tight end Mark Andrew said.
+“It’s tough right now, but teammates and coaches and camaraderie, it was a group of special guys that worked hard, came to work every day and didn’t take anything for granted.
+We’re going to hold our heads high and come back and work.”

+Tied at 3 after the first half, the Bills took control in the third quarter.

-The game was decided in the third quarter, when the Bills went up 10-3 on Allen’s 3-yard touchdown pass to Stefon Diggs to cap an 11-play, 66-yard opening drive.
+Buffalo went ahead 10-3 on Allen’s 3-yard touchdown pass to Stefon Diggs to cap an 11-play, 66-yard opening drive.

-Jackson responded by marching the Ravens 66 yards on 15 plays before throwing the interception while facing third-and-goal from the 9.
-Johnson jumped in front of the pass intended for Mark Andrews and took off up the right sideline.
+The Ravens threatened to answer on their next drive, which ended with Johnson’s interception.
+With Baltimore facing third-and-goal from the 9, Johnson jumped in front of the pass intended for Andrews and took off up the right sideline.
 He followed teammate Tre’Davious White, who made sure Jackson didn’t have an angle to push Johnson out of bounds.

 Johnson, who also returned an interception for a score in a 26-15 win over Pittsburgh on Dec.
 13, said he initially thought about going down after catching the ball, before seeing no one in front of him.